richikchanda1999/memes-frame/README.md

 For example, if you have hosted the app at [https://memes-frame.vercel.app](https://memes-frame.vercel.app) and you have the hash of an image on IPFS, say `QmarPqdEuzh5RsWpyH2hZ3qSXBCzC5RyK3ZHnFkAsk7u2f`, the link to the frame would be [https://memes-frame.vercel.app/QmarPqdEuzh5RsWpyH2hZ3qSXBCzC5RyK3ZHnFkAsk7u2f](https://memes-frame.vercel.app/QmarPqdEuzh5RsWpyH2hZ3qSXBCzC5RyK3ZHnFkAsk7u2f)

+Here is a short video of it in action - [Youtube link](https://youtu.be/r9Tmh4PugNg)

 ## About Contributing
 You are free to contribute to this in any manner possible.
 There are no set guidelines to follow.
 Raise a PR, we'll explore!